 There is also a range of cliff jumping spots on the left-hand side of the falls, but even this is a bit sketchy due to the pool below being quite shallow.
 Only jump from a height you feel comfortable with, even if the guide encourages you to jump from a higher level just say no.

-Apart from cliff jumping, you can hang out in the crystalline waters at the base of Binalayan Falls and explore the natural caves behind the falls.
+Apart from cliff jumping, you can hang out in the crystalline waters and explore the natural caves behind the falls.

-The epic tree swing – Cebu Itinerary 5 Days
+The tree swing – Cebu Itinerary 5 Days

-My visit to Dao Falls in Samboan was low-key one of the best adventures I had in South Cebu and you’ll see why I have included it on this Cebu itinerary.
+My visit to Dao Falls in Samboan was low-key one of the best adventures I had in South Cebu.

 So what is so unique about Dao Waterfall?
-Well, to start with, it is recognised as the tallest set of falls in the Samboan region and secondly, the jungle trail trek to get to the main set of falls is an epic adventure in itself!
+Well, to start with, it’s recognized as the tallest set of falls in the Samboan region and secondly, the jungle trail trek to get to the main set of falls is an epic adventure in itself!